hail2u/vim-css-syntax/README.md

 vim-css-syntax
 ===============

 Vim's built-in `syntax/css.vim` has some bugs and some of these bugs cannot be fixed with `after/syntax/css.vim`.
-This syntax file fixes all bugs I know:
+This patched syntax file fixes all bugs I know:

   * `object` element is missing
   * `sans-serif` cannot be highlighted when `set iskeyword+=-`